Materials science: Patches & appliques

 This material ensures that the patch remains stable and can be easily sewn or ironed on.

-The design varies depending on the type of patch:
+The motif varies depending on the type of patch:

-• Design made from embroidery thread (polyester or cotton)
+• Motif made from embroidery thread (polyester or cotton)

 • Raised, textured surface